We offer 3 day Mini-Pupillages at our Birmingham locationto applicants over the age of 18.

 55 Temple Row

-Please include details of the dates throughout 2018 you will be available to attend should you be successful in your application, we will do our best to accommodate where possible.
-We will acknowledge receipt of your application within one week.
-We aim to let you if you have been successful or not by the end of November 2017.
+Please include details of the dates throughout 2019 you will be available to attend should you be successful in your application, we will do our best accommodate where possible.
+We will aim to acknowledge receipt of your application within one week of receiving it.
+We hope to let you if you have been successful or not by the end of November 2018

 Important information regarding your A-Levels: